On this Day, in 1526: the Battle of Mohács marked the end of the Middle Ages in Central Europe - Kafkadesk

 After the death of Matthias Corvinus in 1490, the Kingdom of Hungary began to experience severe financial difficulties as magnates dismantled the national administration systems and bureaucracy throughout the country.

-The Kingdom’s defenses sagged as border-guards and castle garrisons went unpaid, fortresses fell into disrepair, and initiatives to increase taxes to reinforce defenses were stifled, paving the way for Ottoman pre-eminence.
+The medieval kingdom‘s defenses sagged as border-guards and castle garrisons went unpaid, fortresses fell into disrepair, and initiatives to increase taxes to reinforce defenses were stifled, paving the way for Ottoman pre-eminence.

 The Hungarians had long opposed Ottoman expansion in Europe, but in 1521, the Turks advanced up the Danube River, taking Nándorfehérvár (present-day Belgrade) and Szabács, leaving most of Hungary indefensible and open to further Turkish conquests.